-For some people this is easy, but for others it can be hard to tell what instruments are playing.
+For some people this is one of the active listening examples that is easy, but for others it can be hard to tell what instruments are playing.
 Can you hear drums?
 Wind instruments?
 Strings?
 Voices?
 Synthesized sounds?
 If you don’t know the specific name of an instrument, simply describe it.

 Is This Song Fast or Slow?

 To help you decide, try clapping or tapping along with the song.
 Listen for fast parts and slow parts happening at the same time.
 Sometimes songs have a fast pulsing beat underneath a slower melody, or slow chords playing an accompaniment while the melody moves faster.

 The melody is the part that will be sung if there are words.
 If there aren’t any words, then find the melody by listening for what you’d hum along to if you were humming with the music.
 Usually the other sounds, like the bass and the accompaniment, are there to showcase the melody.
 Can you tell what instrument is playing the melody?
 Do different instruments take turns playing the melody throughout the music, or is it always the same instrument?
 Use these questions to ask what you hear, and then describe it.
 You don’t need to be too analytical to be engaged in actively listening.
 You’re trying to interact with the music rather than letting it wash over you as you do when you’re only passively listening.
 Engage your brain on a higher level and really listen.